Barnard Community Standards

 22. Failure to comply with the sanction(s) imposed under the Student Code or Honor System.

-1. The Community Conduct Director, or other Dean of the College designee, shall determine the composition of any Conduct Boards and determine which Student Conduct Board or Student Conduct Administrator shall be authorized to hear each matter.
+1. The Associate Dean for Equity, or other Dean of the College designee, shall determine the composition of any Conduct Boards and determine which Student Conduct Board or Student Conduct Administrator shall be authorized to hear each matter.

-2. The Community Conduct Director shall develop policies for the administration of the student conduct system and oversee development and adherence to procedural rules for the conduct of Conduct Board and Honor Board Hearings that are not inconsistent with provisions of this Student Code.
+2. The Associate Dean for Equity shall develop policies for the administration of the student conduct system and oversee development and adherence to procedural rules for the conduct of Conduct Board and Honor Board Hearings that are not inconsistent with provisions of this Student Code.

 3. Decisions made by a Student Conduct Board and/or Student Conduct Administrator shall be final, pending the normal appeal process.